TryGhost/action-deploy-theme/README.md

 ## Getting Started

-💡Using this action requires that you already have a working Ghost install running at least v2.25.5.
+💡This action expects that you already have a working Ghost install running at least v2.25.5.

 1. Generate a set of Ghost Admin API credentials, by configuring a new Custom Integration in Ghost Admin&raquo;Integrations.